jsmanrique/grimoirelab-infra-provision/README.md

 ansible-playbook -i <IP>, deploy.yml
 ```

-More details, in the following sections ;-)
+More details, in the following sections.
+Let's have fun!

 ## Requirements